gal-yedidovich/Prefs/README.md

 # Prefs - Safe Key-Value storage.

-Insapired after iOS's `UserDefaults` & Android's `SharedPreferences`, The `Prefs` class enables you to manage Key-Value pairs easily and securely using the encryption layer from `CryptoExtensions`, also comes with a caching logic for fast & non blocking read/writes operation in memory.
+Insapired after iOS's `UserDefaults` & Android's `SharedPreferences`, The `Prefs` class enables you to store Key-Value pairs easily and securely using the encryption layer from `CryptoExtensions`, also comes with a caching logic for fast & non blocking read/writes operation in memory.

 ## Installation
 Prefs is a *Swift Package*.

-Use the swift package manager to install SwiftExtensions on your project.
+Use the swift package manager to install Prefs on your project.
 [Apple Developer Guide](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app)

 ##Usage
 You can either use the `standard` instance, which is also using an obfuscated filename, or create your own instances for multiple files, like so: